-Yet another aquarium filter that works with up to 100-gallon tanks.
+Another fish tank filter that works with up to 100 gallon tanks.
 If the other models have been too much for you, maybe MarineLand’s Magniflow will be a nice choice.
 But let’s see what it has got first of all!

 MarineLand Magniflow canister filter comes with a nice set of filter media.
 The polishing filter pads and filter foam pads are best to use to catch those annoying fine particles.
 On the other hand, the bio-filter balls and ceramic rings promote the growth of beneficial bacteria that can process some toxic elements.

-MarineLand Magniflow comes with an auto prime function to help you with initial priming.
+MarineLand Magniflow aquarium filter comes with an auto prime function to help you with initial priming.

-Lastly, this canister filter is covered by a 3-year warranty.
+Lastly, this equipment is covered by a 3-year warranty.